 TGA testing of RATs

-As an additional measure, the TGA has commissioned the Peter Doherty Institute for Infection and Immunity (the Doherty Institute), in collaboration with the National (Serology) Reference Laboratory (NRL), an operating division of St Vincent's Institute of Medical Research, to undertake laboratory testing.
-This is to verify the manufacturer's claims regarding the analytical sensitivity (Limit of Detection - the lowest concentration at which an analyte can be detected (LoD)) for SARS-CoV-2 (wild-type - original SARS-CoV-2 strain) and the Delta and Omicron variants, with scope to expand testing for additional VoCs as they arise.
+As an additional measure, the TGA commissioned the Peter Doherty Institute for Infection and Immunity (the Doherty Institute), in collaboration with the National (Serology) Reference Laboratory (NRL), an operating division of St Vincent’s Institute of Medical Research, to undertake laboratory testing.
+This was to verify the manufacturer’s claims regarding the analytical sensitivity (Limit of Detection – the lowest concentration at which an analyte can be detected (LoD)) for SARS-CoV-2 (wild-type – original SARS-CoV-2 strain) and the Delta and Omicron variants.

-The Doherty Institute and the NRL will report the LoD for each of the kits, in units of TCID50/mL and viral copies/mL.
+The Doherty Institute and the NRL reported the LoD for each of the kits, in units of TCID50/mL and viral copies/mL.

-Combination rapid antigen self-tests, capable of detecting multiple viruses (e.g. COVID-19, influenza A, and influenza B), have recently been approved to be included in the ARTG.
-These devices will be included in the testing done by the Doherty Institute and NRL.
-Only the COVID-19 component of the devices will be evaluated.
+Combination rapid antigen self-tests, capable of detecting multiple viruses (e.g. COVID-19, influenza A, and influenza B), have been approved to be included in the ARTG.
+These devices were included in the testing done by the Doherty Institute and NRL.
+Only the COVID-19 component of the devices were evaluated.

 Please note, the table below includes results from the Doherty Institute and NRL testing, and the manufacturer’s data.